arctic-fire-development/dapper-gcs/hardware/README.md

         - `120`
 - congratulations!! now you can start over

+## Connecting to and upgrading Edison (from OS X)
+note that this will not re-partition the hard drive

+- install bloop
+    - `npm install -g bloop`
+- attach the edison to laptop with two micro-usb cables
+- run `bloop sniff`
+    - should get something like this `screen /dev/cu.usbserial-DA01LQHR 115200 -L`
+- run that command to bring up the console
+- press Enter a few times to bring up the console
+    - type *root* and press *Enter*
+        - there is no password
+- connect the edison to your laptop with both cables
+    - this enables the console and the mounted drive
+- download the latest os distribution [from intel](http://www.intel.com/support/edison/sb/CS-035180.htm)
+- unpack it
+- cd into that folder
+- upgrade the stock OS by pushing zip contents onto the mounted partition
+- from the console
+    - `reboot ota`
+- once rebooted, log back in via `ssh root@192.168.2.15` or `ssh root@<MACHINE_NAME>.local`
+- `configure_edison --version`
+    - `120`

 ## Links:
 - [yocto repo](http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html)
 - [install base intel provided image](https://communities.intel.com/docs/DOC-23193)